eathandueno/eathandueno/README.md

 - 👋 Hi, I’m @eathandueno
 - 👀 I’m interested in learning blockchain technology as well as machine learning
 - 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on an ERC-20 Token
+- 💞️ I’m looking to collaborate on crypto related Project
 - 📫 How to reach me eathandueno@gmail.com

 <!---